World Diabetes Day

 ‘Access to Diabetes Care’

-‘Access to Diabetes Care’ is the current theme for World Diabetes Day.
+‘Access to Diabetes Care’ is the theme for the current 3-year WDD campaign.

 Despite advancements made in diabetes care, people living with diabetes still struggle to access insulin and other medications, self-monitoring equipment, education, and psychological support.

-If you are living with diabetes and also experience urinary tract infections, the TestCard at-home UTI test kit makes testing for UTI easy and accessible (available at any of these pharmacies: Superdrug, Dears Pharmacy, Midway Pharmacy, Weldricks Pharmacy).
+But if you are living with diabetes and also experience urinary tract infections, the TestCard at-home UTI test kit makes testing for UTI easy and accessible (available at Superdrug.com and many other pharmacies).

 With TestCard, you can take a urine test and get the results from the comfort of your home, and if your results are positive for UTI you can also use our treatment partner to get antibiotic treatment delivered straight to your door.